-There is no better guarantee to tell if you're pregnant than by taking a pregnancy test and confirming it with your doctor but if you think you might be pregnant, have a look at our guide to early pregnancy signs.
+There is no better guarantee to tell if you're pregnant than by taking a pregnancy test and confirming it with your GP, but if you think you might be pregnant, there are some very early signs that can indicate that you might be expecting.

 Early pregnancy signs

 Pregnancy sign: Bleeding or 'spotting'About a week after conception,the embryo pushes itself into the wall of the uterus (or womb).
 This causes some light bleeding or spots of blood to appear in your knickers.
 You may even get stomach cramps while the embryo is moving.

 What else could it be?
 Your period (although some women still get light periods throughout their pregnancy), changes with the Pill; such as forgetting to take it or taking it during your seven-day break, an infection, or bleeding from sex.

 Pregnancy sign: Tender breastsAs early as 1-2 weeks after conception you might notice a difference in your breasts.
 Your nipples might be sensitive to the touch, they may be sore or they may change shape and become swollen - meaning your bra might not fit as well as normal.

 What else could it be?
 It could be your pill or you might be due on your period - many early signs of pregnancy are similar to when you're having a period or are due on.